amoradi/scintilla/README.md

 - composeable: mix and match as many `Line`'s within a single `Frame`
 - `SVG`-based
 - flexible intra-data color options
-- responsive width.
+- fluid width.
 Wrap `Frame` in your own container to constrain width.

 ## API